mhmeadows63/debug-repl/README.md

 // setup a function to be called on SIGTERM, SIGINT and repl-exit debug.shutdown['20timeout'] = function timeout(done) {
     exports.timeout = clearTimeout(exports.timeout);
-};
+    done(); // this is required for subsequent shutdown functions to be called };
 ```